cyber-mountain-man/statistical-go/README.md

 ## 🙌 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change or add.
+For major changes, please open an issue first to discuss your proposed additions or fixes.